morulus/dron/README.md

 }
 ```

-To use it effectively, you must [learn to operators](http://github.com/morulus/dron/blob/master/docs/operators.md).
+To use it effectively, you must [learn to operators](http://github.com/morulus/erector/blob/master/docs/operators.md).

 # Why

 Dron is utility to create utils.
 It is not boilerplate generator.
 Dron is tool for development automation.

 How to use.
 You can use existing modules.
 You do not need to install it.
-Dron use prefix `dron-` for all modules.
+Dron use prefix `erector-` for all modules.
 So you can call any existing at npm module in any time.
 For example:

 ```
-dron webpack-init
+erector webpack-init
 ```

 Will start detailed dialog to generate webpack project.